tcopeland/194x/README.md

 * Waves of enemies - e.g, 6 planes come down from upper left and exit on upper right
 * Destruction of enemy plane leaves power up
 * Implement 'paused' state
+* [cleanup] Bullets are removed from BulletManager when they go offscreen
+* [cleanup] Use std::set for game objects

 #### Some helpful links: